hofstadter-io/hof/README.md

 - __resources__: builtin and custom resources, inspired by k8s, which cover a wide range of developer needs
 - __workspaces__: manage all of the above with contexts on a per-project basis
 - __workflow__: simplified git workflow plus extras for debugging and reporducing errors
+- __cuelang__: powered by the logic and unification which therein lies https://cuelang.org
+- __extensible__: you can make your own versions of all of the things you find around here without modifying `hof` itself, by design.
 - __your way__: everything is backed by files and git, so you can use your usual tools and team practices

 ### getting started